kivy/kivy/doc/sources/guide/inputs.rst

         if 'angle' in touch.profiles:
             print 'The touch angle is', touch.a

-You can find a list of available profiles in the :ref:`motionevent` documentation.
+You can find a list of available profiles in the :doc:`api-kivy.input.motionevent` documentation.

 Touch events